Tom Mix: Legacy

 Tom Mix was the acknowledged "King of Cowboys" when Ronald Reagan and John Wayne were young, and the influence of his screen persona can be seen in their approach to portraying cowboys.
 When an injury caused football player Marion Morrison (later known as John Wayne) to drop out of the University of Southern California, Mix helped him find work moving props in the back lot of Fox Studios.
 That was the beginning of Wayne's Hollywood career.

-Mix made 291 movies throughout his career.
-As of 2007, only about 10% of these were known to be available for viewing, though it is unclear how many are now considered lost films.
+Mix made 292 movies throughout his career.
+As of 2001, only about 10% of these were known to be available for viewing, though it is unclear how many are now considered lost films.
 The 1937 Fox vault fire lost most of the archive of his films made with Fox.

 For his contribution to the motion picture industry, Mix has a star on the Hollywood Walk of Fame at 1708 Vine Street.
 His cowboy boot prints, palm prints and the hoof prints of his horse, Tony, are at Grauman's Chinese Theatre, at 6925 Hollywood Boulevard.
 In 1958 Mix was inducted posthumously into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 In 1959, a "Monument to the Stars" was erected on Beverly Drive (where it intersects Olympic Boulevard and becomes Beverwil) in Beverly Hills.
 The memorial consists of a bronze-green spiral of sprocketed "camera film" above a multi-sided tower, embossed with full-length likenesses of early stars who appeared in famous silent movies.
 Those memorialized include Douglas Fairbanks, Mary Pickford, Will Rogers, Conrad Nagel, Rudolph Valentino, Fred Niblo, Harold Lloyd, and Mix.
 There is also a Tom Mix museum in Dewey, Oklahoma.
+Opening in 1965, and still operational as of 2025, the Tom Mix museum in Dewey- which was also where his third wife Olive was raised and the birthplace of his eldest daughter Ruth- managed to obtain many of Mix's personal items.
 Additionally, from 1986 to 2002 there existed another museum in his birthplace of Mix Run, Pennsylvania.
 Between 1980 and 2004, 21 Tom Mix festivals were held during the month of September, most of them in DuBois, Pennsylvania.

 Comic book appearances

 Tom Mix was often portrayed in comic books, primarily during the heyday of Western-themed comics, the 1940s and 1950s.

 He was first featured in 11 issues of Dell Comics' The Comics from 1937 to 1938.

-The Ralston Purina Company, a sponsor of the radio series, produced nine issues of Tom Mix Comics in 1940–1941, and three issues of Tom Mix Commandos Comics in 1942.
+Ralston Purina, a sponsor of the radio series, produced nine issues of Tom Mix Comics in 1940–1941, and three issues of Tom Mix Commandos Comics in 1942.
 The 36-page comics were available by mail order, for two boxtops of any Ralston cereal.

 Fawcett Comics published 61 issues of Tom Mix Western from 1948 to 1953.

 Comics featuring Tom Mix were also published in Sweden, Germany, Canada, Australia, and Great Britain, including L. Miller & Son's Tom Mix Western Comics, which ran 85 issues from 1948 to 1951.